-This vegetarian soup recipe is fairly simple to prepare, with three main elements it take a little preparation time but, nothing difficult.
-A veggie wonton soup is just the thing to warm your belly and keep you happy.
-Full of lots of lovely and healthy ingredients; this soup is destined to be a favourite in our home and hopefully yours too :)
+This vegan wonton soup recipe is fairly simple to prepare, with three main elements it take a little preparation time but, nothing difficult.
+A vegan wonton soup is just the thing to warm your belly and keep you happy.
+Full of lots of lovely and healthy ingredients; this soup is destined to be a favourite in our home and hopefully yours too

 Enoki Mushroom Wontons

 Preparation time: 30mins // Makes approx. 20 wontons

 - 20 wonton wrappers (some store brought wrappers contain egg so be sure to check the ingredients if you are vegan)

 - 1 tbs rice bran or peanut oil

 - 10g (0.35oz) fresh ginger, peeled and finely grated